Gilandel/utils-old/utils-assertor/README.md

 ```

 ### isOK
-This method returns if the assertion is valid.
+This method returns 'true' if the assertion is valid, otherwise returns 'false'.

 * Signatures:
 	- isOk()